 - Embedding images and other media.

 - Blog comments by embedding Disqus in your site.

-Finally, Atlassian injects a
+Finally, we inject a

 rum.js script into each Bitbucket website.
 This script captures internal web analytics and statistics.